ConradoGuerra/ezy-collect/backend/README.md

 ## OpenAPI Specification

 The API endpoints are documented below.
-The base URL for the API is `http://localhost:8080/swagger-ui`.
+The base URL for the API is `http://localhost:8080`.
+You can access the Swagger UI at `http://localhost:8080/swagger-ui`.

 ### Payment Endpoints

 **Create Payment**

 - `POST /api/payments`
   - **Description:** Creates a new payment.
-After creating a payment, all the webhooks registered will be notified about the creation.
+After creating a payment, all registered webhooks will be notified.
   - **Request Body Example (PaymentRequest):**
     ```json
     {